yinxiangshi/SMAPI/docs/README.md

    many mods, and rewrites the mod so it's compatible._

 5. **Intercept errors.**
-   _SMAPI intercepts errors that happen in the game, displays the error details in the console window, and in most cases automatically recovers the game.
-This prevents mods from accidentally crashing the game, and makes it possible to troubleshoot errors in the game itself that would otherwise show a generic 'program has stopped working' type of message._
+   _SMAPI intercepts errors, shows the error info in the SMAPI console, and in most cases automatically recovers the game.
+That prevents mods from crashing the game, and makes it possible to troubleshoot errors in the game itself that would otherwise show a generic 'program has stopped working' type of message._

+   _That also includes automatically fixing save data when a load would crash, e.g. due to a custom NPC mod the player removed._

 6. **Provide update checks.**
    _SMAPI automatically checks for new versions of your installed mods, and notifies you when any